 You are benefiting from my hours of research and trial and error not to mention all the money I spent trying different products.
 The owner of Zindee has tutorials showing you how to decorate the keychains.
 She recommends three different products for sealing them: Triple Thick, Diamond Glaze, or Dimensional Magic.
 I tried all three, and my favorite is Diamond Glaze.

 If you do a search on this you will find serious crafters that sell these keychains use UV resin or epoxy and UV dryers.
 UV resin smells awful and gives me a headache.
-It is always frustrating to work with, as bubbles appear in it during the curing process.
+It is also frustrating to work with, as bubbles appear in it during the curing process.
 So you put your keychain into the dryer looking perfect, and it often comes out full of bubbles.
 My main concern was the fumes.
 I read you should use a respirator when using it, this made me think I should not be filling my house with these fumes.
 So unless you are going to be selling these, I would stick with Diamond Glaze.

 Cutting Your Image